antcorreia/antcorreia/README.md

 # Hi there 👋

 ## Who am I?
-  My name is António, I'm currently studying Informatics Engeneering at <a href="https://www.uc.pt">University of Coimbra</a> <br>
+  My name is António, I'm currently studying Cybersecurity at <a href="https://www.uc.pt">University of Coimbra</a> <br>
   I also go by the names **Ant**, **Formiga** and **Corry**, feel free to call me whatever you think suits me best <br>

 ## About Me
   ➤ 👤 I'm Portuguese <br>
   ➤ 👶🏻 I was born in Portugal <br>
   ➤ 🏠 I'm also living in Portugal <br>
-  ➤ 🔭 I’m currently finishing my Bachelor's Degree <br>
+  ➤ 🔭 I’m currently taking my Master's Degree in Cybersecurity <br>
   ➤ 🌱 I’m currently working on a side project that has to do with Web Scratching <br>

 ## Languages